August 24, 2012

 December 31, 2009

 Mr. Thomas P. Collins, Sr. CPA, will assume the role of Chairman of the Board and will function in a consulting capacity.
 Mr. Collins is an employee benefits specialist with over 30 years of design experience.
-He was the founder and Executive Director of the CSEA Employee Benefit Fund and co-designed the vision plan for the Governor’s Office of Employee Relations in
+He was the founder and Executive Director of the CSEA Employee Benefit Fund and co-designed the vision plan for the Governor’s Office of Employee Relations in New York.
+Mr. Collins has been Treasurer of the Capital District Physicians’ Health Plan, Vice President of the Mason Insurance Company and Vice Chair of Universal Benefits, Inc. Mr. Collins believes that this realignment will position the firm to continue its positive momentum towards a bright future in the third party administration of employee benefits.

 Mr. Thomas P. Collins Jr. has been named President and Treasurer of the group and will assume the responsibility of strategic planning and for the company financials.
 He previous served as both COO and CEO and is currently on the Board of Directors for the Northeast Kidney Foundation.
 Mr. Collins has played a key role in the growth of The Preferred Group and continues to develop internal programs that have led to The Preferred Group’s success.